 The most common complaint seniors with Alzheimer’s have is feeling like others discount or marginalize them.
 Caregivers who do everything for their senior loved ones in even the mildest stages of Alzheimer’s disease are perpetuating the idea that those with Alzheimer’s are completely helpless and unable to interact with others.
 Helping your loved one come up with management methods and use memory tools to retain as much independence as possible does a lot to fight the stigma around the disease.
 When others see it’s possible to have a full and independent life with Alzheimer’s disease, some of the stigma may fade.

 Experienced Alzheimer’s caregivers understand how harmful the stigma is and work hard to enable seniors with the disease to maintain their independence.
 Every senior living with Alzheimer’s deserves high-quality Alzheimer’s care.
-Richardson families can rely on the caregivers at Home Care Assistance to keep their loved ones safe while managing the symptoms of the disease.
+Garland families can rely on the caregivers at Home Care Assistance to keep their loved ones safe while managing the symptoms of the disease.
 Using our Cognitive Therapeutics Method, our caregivers help seniors regain a sense of pride and accomplishment while promoting cognitive health.

 3. Fight Negative Stereotypes